Africa Landscapes from South Africa: The Scenery

 - The interior Highland is a plateau that lies above 1000m above sea level.
 Here the vegetation is mostly Savannah and Woodland.
 This is the maize producing area of South Africa and kilometers upon kilometers of maize fields greet the traveler in summer.
 Here the gold, platinum, coal and diamond mines are found.

 - The Drakensberg (“Dragon mountain”) mountains run from north to south and in the south the Cape Folded mountains produce great scenery and opportunities for adventure sport.

-- A large part of the interior comprises the Karoo, a semi-arid region that has a beauty of its own in its vastness and loneliness.
-Here sheep farms extend across the landscape and windmills fill dams for drinking water for the animals.A windmill pumps water for the local farmer whose house is built on traditional architectural styles.
+- A large part of the interior comprises the Klein and Groot Karoo (small and great Karoo), a semi-arid region that has a beauty of its own in its vastness and loneliness.
+Here ostrich and sheep farms extend across the landscape and windmills fill dams for drinking water for the animals.A windmill pumps water for the local farmer whose house is built on traditional architectural styles.

 - A region that I like to call simply the Bushveldt extends over several of these regions and this is where many of the great Game Reserves and Game Farms are found.
 Many of the Game Farms provide hunting opportunities while the Game Reserves allow photographers to also hunt with their big lenses and creative eyes.